thycotic/privman-docs/admin/filters/types/macOS/user-context-nomad.md

 ![nomad groups](images/nomad-groups.png "MacOS User Context Filter list of associated groups")

->**Note**: If no groups are shown after the select resources search, you might have to run the Active Directory sync task to update available users and group.
+>**Note**: If no groups are shown after the select resources search, you might have to run the Active Directory sync task to update available users and groups.